Ashleyzawadi/oopjs/README.md

  ```
 ### PROTOTYPES
 #### 9.What is a prototype?
-An object from which other objects inherit methods. prototypes re useful because we dont have to create new functions for every object and we dont have to create new instances with these methods
+An object from which other objects inherit methods.
+Prototypes are useful because we dont have to create new functions for every object and we dont have to create new instances with these methods

     function User(email, name){
         this.email = email;